bigscience-workshop/biomedical/task_schemas.md

 **Schema Notes**

-- `id` must be unique integer within dataset and across parent category (e.g., entities, passages)
+- `id` must be unique string within dataset and across parent category (e.g., entities, passages)
 - `offsets` contains absolute character offsets per span
 - `offsets` and `text` are lists to support discontinous spans.
 - `normalized` may contain 1 or more normalized links to database entity identifiers.